1. What are the terms of the Code?

 When you sign up to the Code, you are making a statement about your organisation's commitment to suppliers.
 You are agreeing to pay on time (unless there is a dispute), making it easier for your supplier to manage their cash flow and helping them to remain in business.
 It's a statement about your business ethics and you’re allowing your suppliers to measure your actions against your words.

-6. What are the benefits in becoming a signatory to
+6. What are the benefits in becoming a partner to

 If you pay promptly, then it's a real benefit to your supplier and potentially to your customer as you could benefit too by receiving more favourable pricing terms which could make you more competitive.

-When you sign the Code, you are committing to:
+When you become a Partner of the code, you are committing to:

-Pay your SME suppliers within 30 days once the final valid and compliant invoice is received.
+Pay your SME suppliers within 30 days once the final valid and compliant invoice is received or on agreed payment terms.

 Have clear processes in place for your suppliers.